hardikbahri/notifications_microservice/README.md

 1. **MongoDB Connection**: Connects to MongoDB to watch for changes in the flights collection.
 2. **Kafka Setup**: Configures Kafka producer to send messages to the `flight_updates` topic.
-3. **Process Change Function**: Processes the change stream from MongoDB and sends relevant updates to Kafka.
+3. **Process Change Function**: Processes the change stream from MongoDB.
-4. **Change Stream Listener**: Listens to changes in the flights collection and processes them.

 ## Installation